valerioleo/website/docs/examples/password_checker.md

 We now know that Bob can confirm a program's identity, computational integrity, and shared results by checking Alice's computational `receipt`.
 As a final precaution, we'd like to ensure that these checks don't accidentally reveal Alice's password.
 To understand this consideration, let's return briefly to the receipt verification process.

-Bob identifies Alice's program using a `method ID` whose uniqueness is tied to the uniqueness of the guest program.
+Bob identifies Alice's program using an `image ID` whose uniqueness is tied to the uniqueness of the guest program.
 Anyone with a valid `receipt` from Alice can therefore make guesses about the program she executed (much like guessing a password by computing candidate password hashes).
 Therefore, neither her program's identity nor its contents should be a secret. <b>Guest code should never include any deterministic values that we do not expect someone to share</b>.

 Relatedly, guest zkVM code also should not include any content that we'd expect someone to regularly change, which includes configuration files and hard-coded values.
 Alice's guest zkVM password-checking program does not vary between password choices because the password and salt are not included in the guest program's ELF binary; they are loaded into guest memory by the host.
-This not only helps protect Alice's secrets, it also ensures that Bob's Identity Service expects one unique `method ID` for all its users.
+This not only helps protect Alice's secrets, it also ensures that Bob's Identity Service expects one unique `image ID` for all its users.

 # Writing for the RISC Zero zkVM